ofiwg/libfabric/man/fi_mr.3.md

 ## fi_close

-Fi_close may be used to release all resources associated with a registering a memory region.
+Fi_close is used to release all resources associated with a registering a memory region.
 Once unregistered, further access to the registered memory is not guaranteed.
-For performance reasons, unregistration processing may be done asynchronously or lazily.
-To force all queued unregistration requests to complete, applications may call fi_sync on the domain.
-Upon completion of a domain fi_sync call, all memory regions unregistered before fi_sync was invoked will have completed, and no further access to the registered region, either locally or remotely, via fabric resources will be possible.

 ## fi_mr_desc / fi_mr_key